microsoft/vscode-dev-containers/README.md

   and select either the **Remote-Containers: Create Container Configuration File...** or **Remote-Containers: Reopen Folder in Container** commands.
   4. Follow the directions and pick one of the existing development container definitions in this repository from the list.

-- Or manually copy the contents of one of folders in the `containers` directory into your project.
+- Or manually copy the contents of one of the folders in the `containers` directory into your project.
 You should be able to copy just the `.devcontainer` folder and ignore everything else.
 See the definition's `README` for details.

 ## Adding a definition to an existing repository